 In connection with the Note Facilities and the 2021 Notes, the Company incurred underwriting fees, agent fees, legal fees and other expenses of approximately \$4.1 million and \$0.5 million, respectively.
 The deferred financing costs are reflected as additional issuance costs and amortized as a component of interest expense over the remaining term of the Note Facilities using the effective interest method.

 Future Maturities

-The estimated future maturities of the Company's long-term debt, inclusive of \$3.7 million in deferred financing costs and \$2.6 million of unamortized discount on the 2021 notes, as of December 31, 2017, are as follows (in thousands):
+The estimated future maturities of the Company's long-term debt, exclusive of deferred financing costs and unamortized discounts, as of December 31, 2018, are as follows (in thousands):